trishullab/houdini/README.md

 # HOUDINI - Lifelong Learning
-Code for running the experiments, described in our NIPS 2018 paper "HOUDINI: Lifelong Learning as Program Synthesis" (https://arxiv.org/abs/1804.00218)
+Code for running the experiments, described in our NeurIPS 2018 paper "HOUDINI: Lifelong Learning as Program Synthesis" (https://arxiv.org/abs/1804.00218)

 ## Requirements: